alexubilla8185/AfterLife/README.md

 ## Core Features

 ### Authentication
-- **Multiple Sign-In Options:** Secure sign-up and sign-in with Google, Facebook, or traditional email and password.
+- **Multiple Sign-In Options:** Secure sign-up and sign-in with Google or traditional email and password (Facebook login coming soon).
 - **Seamless Onboarding:** Social logins automatically populate the user's profile with their name and profile picture.

 ### For Creators